-The real dollar quantity increase in inventory valued at year-end-prices is usually known as dollar-value LIFO layer (or layer).
+The real dollar quantity increase in inventory valued at year-end-prices is usually known as dollar-value LIFO layer (or layer for short).
 If this layer is added to the beginning inventory of the year 2012, we would get the total inventory at the end of the year 2012.
 It is shown below:

 A layer is formed only when ending inventory at base-year-prices exceeds the beginning inventory at base-year-prices.